Gaurang105/SunnAI/README.md

 AI-powered speech-to-text application with intelligent assistant capabilities.

+## ⚠️ Platform Requirements

+**Currently supports ARM-based macOS only** (Apple Silicon M1/M2/M3 processors)

+The application is optimized for Apple Silicon Macs using Homebrew paths specific to ARM architecture.
+Support for Intel Macs, Windows, and Linux will be added in future releases.

 ## Features

 - **🎤 Real-time Speech-to-Text**: Convert speech to text using OpenAI Whisper with high accuracy
 - **🤖 AI Assistant Integration**: Activate with "Hey Sun" or "Hey Son" to get AI-generated responses using GPT-4o-mini
 - **🖥️ Dynamic Overlay Interface**: Seamless floating overlay that integrates with any application
 - **⚙️ Persistent Settings**: Encrypted configuration storage with user-friendly settings interface
-- **🔄 Cross-Platform Audio**: Optimized audio recording for macOS, Windows, and Linux
+- **🔄 Optimized Audio Recording**: Native audio recording for ARM-based macOS systems
 - **🎯 System Tray Integration**: Convenient system tray access and controls
-- **⌨️ Global Hotkey**: Quick activation with customizable keyboard shortcuts
+- **⌨️ Global Hotkey**: Quick activation with customizable keyboard shortcuts (`Cmd+H`)
-- **🎨 Modern UI**: Clean, minimal interface with smooth animations
+- **🎨 Modern UI**: Clean, minimal interface with smooth animations and custom styling

 ## How It Works

 ### 📝 Dictation Mode
-Simply press the global hotkey (`Cmd+H` on Mac, `Ctrl+H` on Windows/Linux) and speak normally.
+Simply press the global hotkey (`Cmd+H`) and speak normally.
 Your words will be transcribed and typed where your cursor is located.

 ### 🤖 Assistant Mode
 Press the hotkey and say "Hey Sun" or "Hey Son" followed by your request: